About RBAC permissions

 Permissions are additive.
-If a user is associated with multiple roles, that user will be able to perform all of the actions described by all of the permissions on all of the roles.
+If a user is associated with multiple roles, that user is able to perform all of the actions described by all of the permissions on all of the applied roles.

 Permissions are structured as a triple of type, permission, and object with the following characteristics: